xingyaoww/code-act/README.md

 #### via simple Python script

-If you don't want to spin-up a fancy interface and just want to play with it from the command line, we got you covered!
+If you don't want to spin up a fancy interface and just want to play with it from the command line, we got you covered!

 ```bash
 # Make sure you started vLLM and code execution engine before running this!